Republican Party of Angola: Formation

-The party was founded in 1994 in Massachusetts, United States of America.
-Its permanent headquarters in Luanda, Angola.
+The party was founded in 1956 in Massachusetts and headquartered in Luanda, Angola.

-Presidential Election
+Presidential election

 After the 2008 parliamentary elections, the first time in 17 years that Angola went to the polls, the MPLA-government proposed that presidential elections be held in September 2009.
 Earlier that year the MPLA's leader, José Eduardo dos Santos, declared that the approval of a new constitution was the highest priority for his party.